habibcilmd-cardiologist/dr-cil/content/en/services/tavi/index.md

       answer: "Most patients can return to daily activities within 1-2 weeks.
 Full recovery usually takes 4-6 weeks.
 Cardiac rehabilitation program accelerates recovery."
 ---

 TAVI (Transcatheter Aortic Valve Implantation) is a procedure where a new aortic valve is placed via catheter without open-heart surgery in patients with severe aortic stenosis.
 This revolutionary treatment offers a life-saving option, especially for elderly patients with high surgical risk.
-TAVI is successfully performed at experienced centers in Turkey, and Assoc.
+TAVI is successfully performed at experienced centers in Turkey, and interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in this field.

 ## What is TAVI?